pantheon-systems/documentation/source/_docs/create-backups.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
 <p markdown="1">Some older versions of Google Chrome can cause database backups to be downloaded with an incorrect file extensions (e.g. `.sql` instead of `sql.gz`).
-You can resolve this problem by updating Google Chrome or by renaming the file using the correct extension so it's a usable archive.</p>
+You can resolve this problem by updating Google Chrome or by renaming the file using the correct extension.</p>
 </div>

 ### Via the Command Line